Nicaragua Driving Guide

 - Freeways - 100 kph

 Occupants of a moving vehicle should wear seat belts at all times while on the road.
 A child booster seat is highly advisable for travelers with toddlers.
 It is better to ask for it at the chosen car rental agency than to regret it in the end.
 No one wants to risk any person’s life.
 Fastening of a seatbelt is mandatory.
 It can lessen the impact of a road accident.
+Not wearing seat belts is an added risk of drivers.

 Hunting the mesmerizing gems of this Latin American nation by operating a vehicle is a genius idea.
 It’s an extraordinary style of tracing the hidden treasures of a country.
 Hunters can finally keep their magnifying glasses in their pocket and lend their focus to the highways.
 Another exciting perk of driving through Nicaragua is the freedom to choose places to visit.